Core Value

 Elk Grove United Methodist Church has taken a magnificent step in helping our community and neighbors who are in need.

 We are looking for volunteers to sign up for Saturdays to cook, clean, or just help out.
-If you are unable to donate your time, we also accept money and food donations of pancake mix, syrup or juice.
-If you find yourself with a free Saturday morning come hear stories and share some with those who love to listen and talk.
+If you are unable to donate your time, we also accept money and food donations of pancake mix, syrup, or juice.
+If you find yourself with a free Saturday morning, come hear stories and share some of your own with those who love to listen and talk.
 Make someone’s day.
-If you have any questions please contact the church office at 916-686-8303.
+If you have any questions, please contact the church office at 916-686-8303.

 Please consider donating your time or your money to EGUMC.
 Monetary donations can be marked to the Weekend Meal Ministry.